lakshmankumar12/pynotes/python_notes.md

 # in this bash, you can pip install anything
 # or run python here

-(or you can direclyt invoke the python from here to run)
+# or you can directly invoke the python from here to run
 path/to/a/parent_folder/hosting/virtual/envs/name_of_env/bin/python <your script>

+#to quit that virtual-env
+deactivate
 ```